uxbillzou/content-ops-starter/content/pages/company.md

         textAlign: center
     type: FeaturedPeopleSection
 seo:
-  metaTitle: Careers - Demo site
+  metaTitle: Elevate your brand with smart value
   metaDescription: This is the careers page built with Netlify Create.
   socialImage: /images/main-hero.jpg
   type: Seo